kconkas/dxspider-deployment/README.md

 In the above command, ensure that `CLUSTER_PORT` value equals to that of the published port `-p <host port>:<container port>`.

+**Important:** Once generated, DX Spider configuration files will be preserved for subsequent runs in Docker volume named `dxspider_data`.
+For subsequent runs you can omit setting the `CLUSTER_*` environment variables as they will be ignored anyway.
+If you wish to change this behaviour and overwrite configuration files (for example to change some parameters) add `--env OVERWRITE_CONFIG="yes"` to the above command.

 If your node started up successfully, at the end of the startup you should get an output similar to:
 ```